1 THE PRIZE

 a The Baillie Gifford Prize for Non-Fiction will be awarded to the book the judges consider to be the best work of non-fiction in the year of the prize.
 In selecting the winner, the judges will be looking for originality, quality of writing and the book’s impact upon the reader.

 b Publishers are asked to submit up to three titles per imprint.
 Publishers may also submit a list of up to three titles, accompanied by a brief justification, of additional books they would like the judges to call in for consideration.
 (Please do not send copies of the call-in books.)
 The judges may also call in any other eligible book.
-The judges will choose the books they wish to read from all the submissions and call-ins and will then decide a longlist followed by a shortlist, with a maximum of six books and no minimum.
+The judges will choose the books they wish to read from all the submissions and call-ins and will then decide a longlist followed by a shortlist of six.
 The winner will be chosen from this shortlist.

-c The judges are chosen by the Board of The Samuel Johnson Prize Limited.
-The prize is administered by Four Colman Getty.
+c The judges are chosen by the Prize’s executive director, with the advice of the Board of The Samuel Johnson Prize for Non-fiction Limited, a company limited by guarantee.
+The prize is administered by Four Communications and overseen by the Prize’s executive director.

 2 ELIGIBLE BOOKS